Swadesh13/gestures-dataset-blog/index.md

 ### Week 1 (06 - 12 June, 2021)

-On Tuesday, my mentors conducted another session updating me with my week's work.
+On Monday, my mentors conducted another session updating me with my week's work.
 The documentation of the annotations and the videos were provided to me.
 Also, I will review one of the documentations ([Link Here](https://frankier.github.io/skelshop/)) on a similar work done previously.
 Finally, the singularity containers for previous projects were also shared.
 My work for the week will be as follows (subject to changes):
 1. Go through the annotations and videos
 2. Read the GitHub documentation (Fankie's SkelShop)
 3. Understand the working of singularity containers and check out the provided containers